k-nearest neighbors prediction and classification for spatial data: Main results

-for all $y,t,u,v, \mathbf{i},\mathbf{j}$. \end{itemize} \begin{remark} \textbf{} \begin{enumerate} \item In assumption (H1), $f$ is lipschitzian, this is used particularly for the bias term (see the proof of condition $(L1)$ in Lemmas ~\ref{lemtech1} and ~\ref{lemtech}) and it allows with assumption (H8) to specify the rate of convergence in Corollary~\ref{Cor1}. \item The condition on $k_\mathbf{n}$ in assumption (H2) is similar to the condition on the number of nearest neighbors assumed by \cite{mul} in the case of time dependent functional data.
-The condition on $k_{\mathbf{n}}^{'}$ is the same as that assumed by \cite{dab14} on the number of neighbors of the site $\mathbf{s_0}$. \item Condition (\ref{Kcd}) on the kernel $K_{1}$ is required in the proofs of Lemma \ref{lemtech1} and Lemma \ref{lemtech}, for more details on this kernel, see \cite{col80}. \item Hypotheses (H4)-(H8) are usual in nonparametric estimation of spatial data, see for instance \cite{dab14}. \end{enumerate} \end{remark} The following theorem gives an almost complete convergence of the predictor. \begin{theorem} Under assumptions (H1)-(H5), (H8) and (H6) or (H7), we have
+\item In assumption (H1), $f$ is Lipschitzian.
+This is used particularly for the bias term (see the proof of condition $(L1)$ in Lemmas ~\ref{lemtech1} and ~\ref{lemtech}) and it allows with assumption (H8) to specify the rate of convergence in Corollary~\ref{Cor1}. \item The condition on $k_\mathbf{n}$ in assumption (H2) extends those of the number of neighbors assumed by \cite{mul} in the context of dependent functional time series.
+The condition on $k_{\mathbf{n}}^{'}$ is the same as those assumed by \cite{dab14} on the number of neighbors of the site $\mathbf{s_0}$. \item Condition (\ref{Kcd}) on the kernel $K_{1}$ is required in the proofs of Lemma \ref{lemtech1} and Lemma \ref{lemtech}, for more details on this kernel, see \cite{col80}. \item Hypotheses (H4)-(H8) are useful in nonparametric estimation of non-stationary spatial data, see \cite{dab14} for more details.
+In particular, H4 is imposed for the sake of simplicity of proofs.
+It is satisﬁed, for instance, by several kernels with compact support such as triangular, biweight, triweight, Epanechnikov, Parzen kernels. \item The theoretical results are obtained under a mixing condition which is not really useful in practice.
+However, in the case of Gaussian spatial processes, the mixing properties may be linked to parametric Gaussian covariance functions which can be correlated to the kernel function on the locations, see \cite{robinson2011asymptotic,dab14} for some examples. \end{enumerate} \end{remark} The following theorem gives an almost complete (a.co) convergence \citep[for details on this kind of convergence, see Definition A.1, page 228, of ][]{ferraty2006nonparametric} of the predictor. \begin{theorem} Under assumptions (H1)-(H5), (H8) and (H6) or (H7), we have

 \end{theorem}